darrylwest/pydomkeys/README.md

 ### Contributing

 Interested in contributing to this project?
 If so, check our our [contributing guidelines](./CONTRIBUTING.md) document as well as our [code of conduct](./CODE_OF_CONDUCT.md).

+### Changelog

+We are currently in alpha, so lots of changes are possible.
+But the project is small, so it won't be long until we go to beta.
+We will do a minor version bump when we come out of alpha.

+We won't have a specific changelog until we are in beta.

 ### References